CumulusNetworks/docs/content/cumulus-netq-48/NetQ-Overview/NetQ-User-Interface-Overview/Access-the-UI.md

     - NetQ on-premises appliance or VM: *https://\<hostname-or-ipaddress\>*
     - NetQ cloud appliance or VM: *https://netq.nvidia.com*

-    {{<figure src="/images/netq/splash-470.png" alt="NetQ login screen" width="700">}}
+    {{<figure src="/images/netq/splashscreen-480.png" alt="NetQ login screen" ewidth="700">}}

 3. Log in.

     The following are the default usernames and passwords for UI access:
     - NetQ on-premises: *admin, admin*
-    - NetQ Cloud: Use the credentials you created during setup.
+    - NetQ cloud: Use the credentials you created during setup.
 You should receive an email from NVIDIA titled *NetQ Access Link.*
 <!-- vale on -->

 {{<tabs "login">}}